Jantero93/pre-assignment-vincit/README.md

 Client proxy and port configures are located at ```client/vue.config.js```

-Server port can be se at ```server/utils/config.ts```
+Server port can be se at ```server/utils/config.ts``` or create .env file on server root with content ```PORT=<port>```

 - - -

 ### Single terminal dev mode

 Starting whole application in develop mode, execute at root (main package.json) ```npm run dev``` Application will start in one terminal with concurrently dependency.
-This should shouldn't be OS system related.
+This should not be OS system related.
 Tested in Win 10 & Linux Mint and worked fine

 ### Seperated terminals